Last updated on 19 October 2020

 Here are some ways your doctor can scope out your heart!

-Besides your heart, chest x-rays can also be used to check for other serious conditions such as pneumonia, emphysema and lung cancer.
+Chest x-rays are also used to check for other serious conditions such as pneumonia, emphysema and lung cancer.
 Your doctor may recommend one if:

 - You experience chest pain, shortness of breath or a persistent cough

-While the process may sound a bit scary, x-rays are actually quick and easy tests that only expose your body to a small amount of radiation.
+X-rays are actually quick and easy tests that only expose your body to a small amount of radiation.
 You won’t need to do anything special to prepare.
-Your doctor will give you a hospital gown to wear and you’ll need to remove any jewellery, glasses or body piercings.
+Our staff will give you a hospital gown to wear and you may need to remove jewellery, eye glasses or body piercings.
 Make sure to let your doctor know if you have a metal implant, like a pacemaker, and very importantly, if you’re pregnant or likely to be pregnant.

-Your doctor and radiologist (x-ray specialist) will both review your images before sharing the results with you.
+Your doctor and radiologist (a doctor who specialises in interpretation of x-rays) will review your images before sharing the results with you.

 12-lead electrocardiogram (ECG)

-A 12-lead ECG is another quick and painless test.
+A 12-lead ECG is a quick and painless test.
 It is used to assess the electrical circuit of the heart.
 Thickened heart muscles, heart attacks, and irregular heart rhythms will show up as changes on an ECG.
-Your doctor will attach 10 electrodes to your chest, arms and legs to produce 12 different views of your heart’s electronic activity.
+Your doctor will attach 10 electrodes to your chest, arms and legs to produce 12 different views (or “leads”) to represent your heart’s electronic activity.
 This is usually first done ‘at rest’ (so you’ll be lying down), but your doctor may also want to check how your heart copes with stress (induced by treadmill exercise or medication).

 Your doctor may recommend a 12-lead ECG if: